Like ToolFern? Prefer us as your source on Google →

 Scientific Notation Converter

 Convert between standard decimal numbers and scientific notation, both ways and live.
-Type a plain number like 0.00042 or an E-notation value like 4.2e-4 and instantly see the standard form, thea × 10ⁿ form, and E-notation — each with a copy button.
-Free, exact, and 100% in your browser.
+Type a plain number like 0.00042 or an E-notation value like 4.2e-4 and instantly see the standard form, the a × 10ⁿ form, and E-notation, each with a copy button.
+Round the mantissa to a chosen number of significant figures, or switch to engineering notation for exponents that land on multiples of 3.
+Free and exact.

 Standard decimal